 - Repeat the same word or information over and over (perseveration)

-- Not be able to interpret facial expressions (like a wink or the nod of the head)
+- Not be able to interpret facial expressions (like a wink or nod)

 - Have trouble explaining or understanding abstract concepts (e.g. "I feel blue")

-- Have difficulty raising or lowering the voice
+- Have difficulty raising or lowering their voice

 - Have difficulty finishing sentences